Takatsugi/Python-WebScraping/README.md

 # Python-WebScraping
-A python based web service which scrapes news from  "OAN Newsroom | One America News Network" and "Daily Kos" websites then stores them in a mongoDB database
+A python based web service made with Flask-RESTful which scrapes news from  "OAN Newsroom | One America News Network" and "Daily Kos" websites then stores them in a mongoDB database